AlexiaChen/awesome-stars/README.md

 - [kata-containers/kata-containers](https://github.com/kata-containers/kata-containers) – Kata Containers version 2.x repository.
 Kata Containers is an open source project and community working to build a standard implementation of lightweight Virtual Machines (VMs) that feel and perform like containers, but provide the workload isolation and security advantages of VMs. https://katacontainers.io/
 - [auula/kalasa](https://github.com/auula/kalasa) – Kalasa is a NoSQL database and provides more data structures for ease of use.
 - [winfsp/hubfs](https://github.com/winfsp/hubfs) – File system for GitHub & GitLab
-- [YaoApp/yao](https://github.com/YaoApp/yao) – :rocket: A opensource app engine to create web services and applications in minutes.Suitable for AI, IoT, Industrial Internet, Industrial Internet, Connected Vehicles, DevOps, Energy, Finance and many other use-cases.
+- [YaoApp/yao](https://github.com/YaoApp/yao) – :rocket: A performance app engine to create web services and applications in minutes.Suitable for AI, IoT, Industrial Internet, Connected Vehicles, DevOps, Energy, Finance and many other use-cases.
 - [flike/kingbus](https://github.com/flike/kingbus) – A distributed MySQL binlog storage system built on Raft
 - [pdfcpu/pdfcpu](https://github.com/pdfcpu/pdfcpu) – A PDF processor written in Go.
 - [samber/lo](https://github.com/samber/lo) – 💥  A Lodash-style Go library based on Go 1.18+ Generics (map, filter, contains, find...)